th2-net/th2-codec/README.md

 #### Fixed:

-* Codec now publishes an error event and an error message successfully when it cannot parse a th2-message
+* Codec now publishes an error event and an error message successfully when it cannot parse a th2-message.
+This functionality was broken as `NullPointerException` was thrown during the creation of an error message

 ### v4.7.1